 Third and fourth place parties in the House enjoy few rights and a generally low profile.
 Though their members may occasionally speak in Question Period, they will almost certainly be less organized and forceful, due to their low seat count.
 They may or may not chose to organize themselves into a shadow cabinet too, but it will have far less importance.

 Like the prime minister, the speaker is a sitting MP, but unlike the prime minister, the speaker is elected by a majority vote of the assembled House, and serves as long as that particular session of Parliament lasts, usually four or five years.
 In theory, the speaker’s office is non-partisan, but politics being what it is, speakers are always a member of whatever party holds the majority in the House.

 Once in office, the speaker’s main job is to serve as the neutral chair of any parliamentary debate or vote, calling on MPs when it is their turn to speak, scolding or disciplining those who speak out of order, declaring motions to have passed or failed, and generally enforcing the parliamentary rules of order necessary to make House business unfold in a smooth and organized manner.
 Members of parliament do not speak directly to each other when they debate during Question Period, but instead begin every comment with “Mr. Speaker…”

 Though he’s usually a member of the Government caucus, the speaker of the House is not supposed to be involved in anything to do with actual policy or lawmaking, and has his own office and staff that are separate from the cabinet.
-Since 2015, the current speaker of the House has been Geoff Regan (b.
-1959), a Liberal member of parliament representing Halifax, Nova Scotia.
+Since 2019, the current speaker of the House has been Anthony Rota (b.
+1961), a Liberal member of parliament who has represented the riding of Nipissing—Timiskaming, Ontario since 2015 (and previously from 2004 to 2011).
 As a general rule, the speaker is not a particularly well-known Canadian politician to the general public.